 It’s not uncommon to have a favourite teacher; one that inspired, encouraged, or changed the course of a life.
 But a famous one?
-Because that’s what we’re rounding up today, a list of the ten of history’s best known educators.
+Because that’s what we’re rounding up today, a list of twelve of history’s best known educators.

 From tech giants teaching computer skills to lecturers turned US presidents, the teachers on this list left an indelible mark both on their pupils and the world.
 Ready to learn more?
 Eyes front, please.
 There will be a test.